 Evaluation

-To receive credit for FREN 101, you must achieve a minimum composite grade of D (50 percent) on the five written assignments, as well as a minimum grade of 50% on the Final Examination.
-Students must also achieve a minimum composite grade of 50% on the four Oral Assignments, and a minimum grade of 50% on the Final Oral Examination.
+To receive credit for FREN 101, students must complete and submit all five written assignments and achieve a minimum weighted average of 50%, as well as a minimum grade of 50% on the final written examination.
+Students must also complete and submit all four oral assignments and achieve a minimum weighted average of 50%, and a minimum grade of 50% on the final oral examination.
+Students must achieve a minimum course composite grade of D (50 percent).

 Activity